Top 20 Things To Do on Culebra

 Go Kayaking — Take a kayak into the bays or around the mangroves.
 These are excellent places to bird watch.
 You can rent kayaks from the Culebra Bike Shop.
 Or take a snorkel/kayak tour with Kayaking Puerto Rico or Culebra Island Adventures.

 Drive Around & Go Sightseeing — Rent a car, jeep, or golf cart and drive around the island.
 Stop in at the Museum of Culebra.
 The museum has archaeological material from ancient pre-Columbian peoples, remnants from the US Navy, old maps, pictures, and information about Culebra’s history.
-It’s open Friday to Sunday from 10am to 3pm (that or thereabout).
-Call them at 787.617.8517 to see if they’re open.
+It’s usually open Friday to Sunday from 10am to 3pm (that or thereabout).
+There is a small fee to enter.

 Bike Around the Island — Though people may go off-road for fun, I think you would have to stay on the roads to avoid popping your tires all the thorny trees and bushes that you’ll find off-road.
 This is for people who are into biking and are physically fit.
 Though the island is small, it is hot!